As Bribery Probe Unfolded, Airbus Kept in Touch With Middleman on Controversial Kuwait Helicopters Deal

 Lahoud also left open the possibility of future contracts: “It is understood that in the event of future cooperation on new campaigns, the level of remuneration will be lower.”
 (Lahoud did not respond to questions sent by reporters.)

-Rory Donaldson, the head of the business integrity program at Transparency International U.K., said the correspondence could prove awkward for Airbus if it showed it was still working with an intermediary after self-reporting to the British authorities.
+Rory Donaldson, program manager on the business integrity team at Transparency International U.K., said the correspondence could prove awkward for Airbus if it showed it was still working with an intermediary after self-reporting to the British authorities.

 “To qualify for a deferred prosecution agreement and reduced fines, a company must fully cooperate with the investigating authorities,” Donaldson told OCCRP.
 “Once it has self-reported, the company should of course cease all corrupt activities, regardless of profitability.”